SuchitReddi/memorywipe/README.md

 ## Disclaimer
 I am not responsible for any data lost intentionally or unintentionally.
 I have given necessary warnings.<br>
-It is solely the responsibility of the user, how the tool is utilized.<br>
+How the tool is utilized, is the sole responsiblity of the person(s) using this program.<br>

 ## Contact
 Suchit Reddi: <a href="mailto:suchit20016+memorywipe@gmail.com" target="_blank" rel="noopener noreferrer nofollow">suchit20016+memorywipe@gmail.com</a>